Licensing and regulations for events and fundraising activities

 There is no charge for a Street Collection Permit.

-Collection tins are available for hire at the Resource Centre free of charge.
+Collection tins and buckets are available for hire at the Resource Centre free of charge.
 We provide security seals if you require them.
 If you are using your own collection tins you can purchase security labels/ringseals from Angal Ltd.

 If you want close your street for a street party you need to get permission from the Council and apply for a temporary traffic regulation order.
 There is no charge for this.
 However, if there is a commercial or business element to your event there is an admin fee of £300.